ucsql/ucsql/README.txt

 For questions/discussions, please see http://communities.cisco.com/ucs

-This is unsupported Open Source Freeware.
+This is unsupported Freeware.
 Have Fun, but don't hurt yourself or others.